 This is consistent with the nature of business of BNY Mellon SA/NV and its counterparties.
 BNY Mellon SA/NV deals with high quality rated counterparts (see note 27.2.6 for an analysis by credit rating and note 27.2.7 on past due exposures) and on a very short term basis, as explained in note 27, which presents maturity analysis of financial assets and liabilities.
-No non-performing loans and advances exist due to nature of the loans and overdrafts and, as a consequence, no impairment was recognized as of December 31, 2015.
+No non-performing loans and advances exist due to nature of the loans and overdrafts and, as a consequence, no impairment was recognized as of December 31, 2016 and 2015.

-3 Tax losses carry forward amounts to € 107.5 Mio.
+10 Tax losses carry forward amounts to € 222 Mio as of 31 December 2015.